sagemath/trac_to_gh/Issue 6054.md

 # Issue 6054: [with patch, needs review] fix display2d with ecl on OSX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6054

 Original creator: mhansen